Car insurance for young drivers

-Mandy bought her first car and wanted to insure it.
-Her mum
+Andrew bought his first car and wanted to insure it.
+His mum

-suggested she buy the insurance from the same company she was with.
+the insurance from the same company she was with.
+Andrew rang the

-Instead of just accepting the quote, Mandy asked three other
+Instead of just accepting the quote, Andrew asked three other

-insurance companies to compare what cover she could get and how
+insurance companies to compare what cover he could get and how much

-much it would cost.
-It turned out her mum's insurer charged high
+it would cost.
+It turned out his mum's insurer charged high

 rates for young drivers.
-By shopping around, Mandy was able to get
+By shopping around, Andrew was able to get

-the level of cover she wanted at a cheaper price.
+the level of cover he wanted at a cheaper price.